University-Wide Standards for Graduate Teaching Assistants at Florida State University

 General

-Administrative responsibility for the teaching assignment rests within the department in which the student is employed as a graduate TA.
-Each department is responsible for providing orientation, training, supervision, and evaluation of its graduate student TAs, and for assigning a faculty member to work closely with the individual graduate student to assist him or her in carrying out teaching responsibilities and to facilitate professional development.
-There should be a departmental orientation for TAs prior to beginning their teaching responsibilities.
-It is also required that all TAs attend the Program for Instructional Excellence (PIE) Teaching Conference sponsored by PIE, or department equivalent training that has been pre-approved as such by the Graduate School, before beginning their teaching responsibilities.
-PIE's Biannual Teaching Conference is offered twice each academic year, each Fall and Spring semester.
+Administrative responsibility for the teaching assignment rests within the department/unit in which the student is employed as a graduate TA.
+Each department/unit is responsible for providing orientation, training, supervision, and evaluation of its graduate student TAs, and for assigning a faculty member to work closely with the individual graduate student to assist the student in carrying out teaching responsibilities and to facilitate professional development.
+There should be a departmental or unit orientation for TAs prior to beginning their teaching responsibilities.
+It is also required that all TAs attend the Essential Policies and Practices Training for TAs sponsored by the Center for the Advancement of Teaching (CAT), or department/unit equivalent training that has been pre-approved as such by The Graduate School, before beginning their teaching responsibilities.
+The Essential Policies and Practices Training for TAs from CAT is offered each semester/term (Spring, Summer, and Fall).
+More information on this training can be found here: https://teaching.fsu.edu/required-training.

-It is recommended that each program has a discipline-specific teaching manual for its graduate TAs to supplement the university teaching manual, Instruction at FSU, that may be viewed online at https://pie.fsu.edu/prepare-teach.
+It is recommended that each program has a discipline-specific teaching manual for its graduate TAs.

 Graduate Assistantship Job Code